BennettJames/gotes/README.md

 ## Dependencies; Compatibility; Stability

-Gotes is based on [oto](oto), a cross-platform Go library that dynamically links platform-specific audio libraries.
+Gotes is based on [oto][oto], a cross-platform Go library that dynamically links platform-specific audio libraries.
 There can be platform specific requirements for oto; I recommend viewing it's project page for help setting up any dependencies.